 5. Turn to high wall

-6. Swim in 2 planes (turn in the middle of the pool and swim back to the pools edge)
+6. Swim in 2 planes (turn in the middle of the pool and swim back to the edge of the pool)

 1. Full assisted turn, parent picks up the child (left and right turn)